-Business Interruption Cover
+Business Interruption Insurance

 Would your business survive?
 How would you continue to pay for things like rent, utilities, staff wages and other business expenses?
 That’s where Business Interruption cover (sometimes known as Business Income insurance) can help.

-It is important to note that Business Interruption cover is available an additional cover option when you take out a Business Insurance policy.
+It is important to note that Business Interruption cover is an additional cover option available when you take out a Business Insurance policy.

-Did you know?
+Did you Know?

-- Loss of turnover due to damage to your own premises – to help pay for ongoing operating expenses
+- Loss of turnover due to damage to your own premises as a result of an insured event

 - Undocumented income